Steve Sax: Post-career

 Sax piloted a new networking site called allsportsconnection.com.
-Sax has made television cameos, including the "Homer at the Bat" episode of The Simpsons, as well as episodes of Square Pegs, Who's the Boss, Hollywood Squares and Sabrina The Teenage Witch.
+Sax has made television cameos, including the "Homer at the Bat" episode of The Simpsons, as well as episodes of Square Pegs, Who's the Boss, Hollywood Squares, Body Language and Sabrina The Teenage Witch.
 He has also been on the Fox News show Hannity.
 Sax played a supporting character in the 1998 movie Ground Control.

 He briefly ran for a seat in the California State Assembly 5th District as a Republican in 1996.
-Sax later dropped out of the race, when his divorce became publicized.
+Sax, however, later dropped out of the race, when his divorce became publicized.
 A black belt, he was also a part-owner of a martial arts studio in Roseville, California.

-He worked as a financial consultant for RBC Dain Rauscher, LLC, in their Roseville, California office.
+He worked as a financial consultant for RBC Dain Rauscher, LLC, in their Roseville, California, office.
 He had approximately 25 to 30 clients, including several athletes.
 He was a partner in the Sax/Hinman Sports Professional Group at RBC Dain Rauscher providing professional wealth management for sports professionals at every level of all professional sports.

-In December 2012 he was named the first base coach for the Arizona Diamondbacks.
-The Diamondbacks fired Sax on October 8, 2013.
+In December 2012, Sax was named the first base coach for the Arizona Diamondbacks.
+The Diamondbacks fired him on October 8, 2013.

-As of 2015, Sax returned to the Los Angeles Dodgers organization as an Alumnus member of the team's Community Relations team.
+As of 2015, Sax returned to the Los Angeles Dodgers organization as an alumnus member of the Dodgers' Community Relations team.

 Sax currently hosts SiriusXM's MLB Network Radio.
+Sax also announces Saturday night Sacramento River Cats broadcasts on KMAX-TV in his hometown of West Sacramento.
+Starting in 2025, Sax became a studio analyst for the Athletics.

 Personal life

-Steve is the brother of another former Major League Baseball player, Dave Sax, who also played for the Dodgers.
+Steve is the brother of former Major League Baseball player Dave Sax, who also played for the Dodgers.
 He is the father of Lauren Ashley (Sax) Boyd and son John Jeremy Sax.
 His nephew David Sax Jr. (son of Dave Sax) was seen on an episode of Intervention in 2015.
-His son John, a Captain in the United States Marine Corps, was one of five Marines killed in a V-22 Osprey training accident near San Diego, California on June 8, 2022.
+His son John, a captain in the United States Marine Corps, was one of five Marines killed in a V-22 Osprey training accident near San Diego, California on June 8, 2022.

+A nephew, Nick Sogard, plays in Major League Baseball for the Boston Red Sox.